 The two principal airports serving Patagonia are Punta Arenas in Chile and El Calafate in Argentina.
 There’s a small airport in Puerto Natales, which is the closest airport to Torres del Paine, however, it has only a few flights during summer.
 Overall, the cheapest flights to Patagonia are from Santiago to Punta Arenas operated by Sky Airline and Jetsmart.

-Puerto Natales (PNT) – flights to Santiago operated by LATAM several times per week during summer.
-Much fewer flights available than from Punta Arenas.
+Puerto Natales (PNT) has flights to Santiago operated by LATAM several times per week during summer.
+There are fewer flights available than from Punta Arenas.
 Also, it’s a more expensive option than flying to Punta Arenas.

-El Calafate (FTE) – Several daily flights to Buenos Aires operated by Aerolineas Argentinas and LATAM (both similarly priced and generally more expensive than the
+El Calafate (FTE) has several daily flights to Buenos Aires operated by Aerolineas Argentinas and LATAM (both similarly priced and generally more expensive than the

 Getting around in Patagonia

-There are two options how to move around
+There are two options for how to move around the

 - If the highlight of your visit to Torres del Paine National Park is doing the classical 5-day W trek, consider the bus service – you wouldn’t use the car at all during these 5 days, so there’s no point in paying for it.